 Applicants are required to obtain a minimum of 100 hours of healthcare experience.
 It is recommended that at least 25 of these hours be spent shadowing a PA.
 A minimum of 100 hours must be documented for an application to be considered complete and ready for review; most competitive applicants have completed substantially more hours.
 A wide variety of paid and volunteer healthcare experiences will meet the requirement.
 Priority consideration is given to applicants with direct patient care experience.

-Examples of direct patient care experience include but are not limited to: nursing (licensed practical nurse certified nurse’s aide, registered nurse, nurse practitioner, certified nursing assistant), physical therapy, occupational therapy, athletic training, emergency medical services (paramedic or emergency medical technician), medical assistant, emergency department technician, medical assistant, patient care assistant, registered pharmacist and registered dietician in a clinical setting.
+Examples of direct patient care experience include but are not limited to: nursing (licensed practical nurse certified nurse’s aide, registered nurse, nurse practitioner, certified nursing assistant), physical therapy, occupational therapy, athletic training, emergency medical services (paramedic or emergency medical technician), emergency department technician, medical assistant, patient care assistant, registered pharmacist and registered dietician in a clinical setting.

 Other acceptable healthcare experience include but are not limited to: shadowing a PA, physician or nurse practitioner, pharmacy technician, medical mission trip volunteer, pharmacy technician, medical scribe.
-Unacceptable experiences include but are not limited to: coaching, serving as a camp counselor, science tutoring, laboratory-based research, veterinary medicine, babysitting and lifeguarding.**
+Unacceptable experiences include but are not limited to: coaching, serving as a camp counselor, science tutoring, laboratory-based research, veterinary medicine, babysitting, and lifeguarding.**

 All applicants considered for admission will be invited to campus for an interview.
 The interview is used to assess an applicant’s knowledge of the PA profession, their motivation for becoming a PA and communication and interpersonal skills.
 Meeting the minimum standards for admission does not guarantee that an applicant will be invited for an interview.